oracle-samples/maa/wls-hydr/README.md

 In the provisioning phase, the tool creates the resources in OCI.
 These are created according to the input properties provided by the user and the results obtained in the discovery phase.
 - Prepare for provisioning:
     - If you have run the discovery phase ("COMPLETE DR SETUP" and "BACKUP AND RESTORE OCI"), then you need to complete just a few pending entries (those that are not already populated by discovery) in the excel file _sysconfig_discovery.xlsx_.
-    - If you have have NOT run the discovery phase ("INFRASTRUCTURE CREATION" use case), then you need to complete all the entries listed in the excel file  _sysconfig.xlsx_
+    - If you have NOT run the discovery phase ("INFRASTRUCTURE CREATION" use case), then you need to complete all the entries listed in the excel file  _sysconfig.xlsx_

     Both file templates (sysconfig_discovery.xlsx and sysconfig.xlsx) reside directly under `<WLS-HYDR_BASE>` (as clones or copied from the GitHub repository).
 Transfer the file pertaining your use case (discovery or non-discovery) to a Windows node to facilitate its edition.
 It is mandatory to fill in the entries in the excel files marked as "needs custom input".
 The entries marked as "default value can be used" can be customized or left in their default value.